 What Happens to Fruits and Vegetables During the Freezing Process?

-When it comes to fruits and vegetables, — chemical and textural changes.
+When it comes to fruits and vegetables, there are two types of reactions that occur during the freezing process — chemical and textural changes.

 Contrary to widely-held knowledge, simply freezing a piece of fruit or vegetable at its peak freshness will not keep the item from spoiling.
 That’s because the enzymes within a piece of produce will continue to break down the item, unless it’s been properly deactivated.
 In vegetables, this means the product must be blanched (submerged in hot water or steam then quickly placing the vegetable in cold water to prevent cooking) prior being frozen.
 Blanching vegetables has the added benefit of killing microorganisms that might be lurking on the vegetable’s surface.